talsec/Free-RASP-iOS/README.md

 * Tampering with the application
 * Attaching a debugger to the application

 To learn more about freeRASP features, visit our main GitHub [repository](https://github.com/talsec/Free-RASP-Community).
-You should also check out our [Android](https://github.com/talsec/Free-RASP-Android) and [Flutter](https://github.com/talsec/Free-RASP-Flutter) versions.

 # Usage
 The installation guide will lead you through the following steps: